jaltmayerpizzorno/d2k/README.md

 ### To run the tests

 For the tests, you'll need Darknet built on `../darknet`.
-You can use the [original][https://github.com/pjreddie/darknet], but you may want to use [my clone][https://github.com/jaltmayerpizzorno/darknet] given a couple of bugs I fixed (I found them while coding this project -- aren't tests wonderful?).
+You can use the [original](https://github.com/pjreddie/darknet), but you may want to use [my clone](https://github.com/jaltmayerpizzorno/darknet) given a couple of small bugs I fixed (found while coding this project -- aren't tests wonderful?).
 ```bash
 cd ..
 git clone https://github.com/jaltmayerpizzorno/darknet.git